'Words are things: and a small drop of ink, falling like dew upon a thought, produces that which makes thousands

 People and Places – Building on the work done in the previous unit, this unit develops students' understanding of writers' viewpoints and perspectives through study of interesting travel writing, whilst equipping them with the skills to express their own ideas persuasively.

 Key Stage 4

 At Key Stage Four, all students study English Language and English Literature GCSE.
 We follow the AQA specification.
 Pupils will study a range of texts, including a Shakespeare play (either 'Macbeth' or 'Romeo and Juliet'), a modern text (generally ‘Animal Farm’ or ‘An Inspector Calls’), a nineteenth century novel (‘A Christmas Carol’ or ‘The Strange Case of Dr Jekyll and Mr Hyde’) and a selection of poetry.
 They also study a range of other texts in extract, both fiction and non-fiction, in preparation for the “unseen” elements of their exams.

 English develops the skills of reading, writing and spoken language.
 In their writing, students learn how to write creatively to describe and narrate and to give viewpoints and opinions persuasively.
 Students will also develop their use of grammar, vocabulary and punctuation.

 All aspects of the GCSE in English Language and English Literature are assessed through examination at the end of the course, with the exception of the Spoken Language Non-Examined Assessment, where students will deliver a presentation which is assessed by teachers.

-Pupils also have the option to study Media Studies GCSE.
-Here they study a range of media genres including: action adventure films, situation comedies, newspapers, BBC news and advertising.
+Students also have the option to study Media Studies GCSE.
+Here, they study a range of media genres including action adventure films, situation comedies, newspapers, BBC news and advertising.
 The course is assessed through two written examinations and one piece of creative Non-Exam Assessment (NEA) which requires students to research, plan and produce their own media production in accordance with a brief set by the exam board.
 The Media NEA comprises 30% of the overall GCSE grade.
 This can lead on to Media A-Level, which we also offer.
-The course has considerable IT and creative content as wel as developing the skill of writing analytical essays.
+The course has considerable IT and creative content as well as developing the skill of writing analytical essays.
 We follow the WJEC EDUQAS specification for Media Studies.